joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/09/style/anthony-scaramuccis-podcast-trump.html

 **The ‘Furthur’ Bus’s Long, Strange Trip, and Why It’s Returning to San Francisco**\
-`The psychedelic bus whose passengers hit the road and fueled ’60s counterculture is coming back out.
+`Ken Kesey’s psychedelic bus, immortalized in “The Electric Kool-Aid Acid Test,” is preparing for one more run.
 And to its owners, America sure could use it.`\
 https://www.nytimes.com/2026/08/09/us/kesey-furthur-bus-san-francisco.html

 **Poll: Voters See Political Parties as More Extreme Than Their Own Candidates**\